ja88a/Chainlink-eth-SecretNetwork/README.md

 yarn
 ```

 Installs packages for all workspaces.
+Except for the Secret oracle contracts' dev projects.

 ## Setup